Emancipation Proclamation: Political impact

 War Democrats, who rejected the Copperhead position within their party, found themselves in a quandary.
 While throughout the war they had continued to espouse the racist positions of their party and their disdain of the concerns of slaves, they did see the Proclamation as a viable military tool against the South and worried that opposing it might demoralize troops in the Union army.
 The question would continue to trouble them and eventually lead to a split within their party as the war progressed.

 Lincoln further alienated many in the Union two days after issuing the Preliminary Emancipation Proclamation by suspending habeas corpus.
 His opponents linked these two actions in their claims that he was becoming a despot.
 In light of this and a lack of military success for the Union armies, many War Democrat voters who had previously supported Lincoln turned against him and joined the Copperheads in the off-year elections held in October and November.

 In the 1862 elections, the Democrats gained 28 seats in the House as well as the governorship of New York.
 Lincoln's friend Orville Hickman Browning told the president that the Proclamation and the suspension of habeas corpus had been "disastrous" for his party by handing the Democrats so many weapons.
 Lincoln made no response.
-Copperhead William Javis of Connecticut pronounced the election the "beginning of the end of the utter downfall of Abolitionism in the United States".
+Copperhead William Jarvis of Connecticut pronounced the election the "beginning of the end of the utter downfall of Abolitionism".

 Historians James M. McPherson and Allan Nevins state that though the results looked very troubling, they could be seen favorably by Lincoln; his opponents did well only in their historic strongholds and "at the national level their gains in the House were the smallest of any minority party's in an off-year election in nearly a generation.
-Michigan, California, and Iowa all went Republican...
+Michigan, California, and Iowa all went Republican....
 Moreover, the Republicans picked up five seats in the Senate."
-McPherson states "If the election was in any sense a referendum on emancipation and on Lincoln's conduct of the war, a majority of Northern voters endorsed these policies."
+McPherson states, "If the election was in any sense a referendum on emancipation and on Lincoln's conduct of the war, a majority of Northern voters endorsed these policies."